 Keep separate face-up discard piles for the two decks.
-You may not look through the discards unless you play a card that allows you to!
+You may not look through the discards unless you play a card that allows you to.
 When a deck runs out, reshuffle its discards.

-In Play: These are the cards on the table in front of you, showing your Race and Class (if any) and the Items you are carrying.
-Continuing Curses also stay on the table after you play them.
+In Play: These are the cards on the table in front of you, showing your Class (if any) and the Items you are carrying.
+Continuing Curses also stay on the table.
 Cards in play are public information and must be visible to the other players.